4th-earth/site-fourth-earth/site-raw/content.md

 - SHOULD NOT or NOT RECOMMENDED; and
 - MAY or OPTIONAL.

+4th Earth RAW is designed for collaborative storytelling (and home brewing) from the mundane, theatre of the absurd, to the fanciful and super-heroic.
+Whether you're solo-adventuring or in a group, 4th Earth RAW gives you a set of mechanics to keep the mystery and unknown alive.

-Players personify Characters who interact with the Setting and other Characters.
+Players personify one or more Characters who interact with the Setting and other Characters.
 Interactions:

-- MUST be assigned a Difficulty Rating,
+- MUST be assigned a [Difficulty Rating](),
-- MAY target a non-health Life Battery, if applicable.
+- MAY target a non-health [Life Battery](), if applicable.

-The Player for the Character MAY create a Dice Pool based on the Difficulty Rating, where the number of dice in the pool MAY be less than equal to the number of applicable Proficiency Ranks available to the Character.
+The Player for the Character MAY create a [Dice Pool]()based on the Difficulty Rating, where the number of dice in the pool MAY be less than or equal to the number of applicable [Proficiency Ranks]() available to the Character.

+4th Earth RAW is created with following values in mind:

+1. **Additive over reductive.** Players should be able to start from a simple foundation and add to it, instead of starting from an "everything and the kitchen sink" place and reducing.
+2. **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
+3. **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
+4. **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
+5. **Progressive disclosure over saturation.** Players should be able to start playing having never read the rules or specification and learn as they go.

 ## Difficulty Rating

-The Difficulty Rating is the keystone mechanic for Characters to interact with the Setting and other Characters.
+The Difficulty Rating is the Action mechanic for Characters to interact with the Setting and other Characters.

 Character actions consist of the following, minimal, list of activities:

 1. Character intent; the Player describes what the Character will attempt to do.
 2. The intent is assigned an initial [Difficulty Rating](#difficulty-rating).
-3. The Player (and Narrator, if applicable) MAY negotiate the Difficulty Rating up or down.
+3. The initial Difficulty Rating MAY be adjusted up or down.
-4. The Player creates a Dice Pool based on the agreed upon Difficulty Rating and rolls the Dice Pool, if applicable.
+4. The Player MAY create a Dice Pool based on the agreed upon Difficulty Rating and rolls.

-Actions are resolved by answering the following questions:
+Actions are resolved by answering:

 - Was the action successful?
 - How was the outside world affected by the action?

-Difficulty is based on qualities of the opposing force for the given intent.
+Difficulty is based on qualities of the opposing force for the given the Action.

 - Difficulty 0 MUST represent automatic success.
 - Difficulty Infinite MUST be impossible for the Character to achieve in the Setting.